 Properly Paranoid: In the 60s, she was very wary of what would happen when schools were first integrated.
 Anyone with a basic understanding of the Civil Rights movement in America knows why.
-When you've lived for three centuries and have only seen unrelenting hatred and bigotry towards your race in that entire time...it's easy to understand why'd you be wary about how this "Civil Rights Movement thing" was going to turn out.
+When you've lived for three centuries and have only seen unrelenting hatred and bigotry towards your race for that entire time...it's easy to understand why'd you be wary about how this "Civil Rights Movement thing" was going to turn out.

 Sassy Black Woman: She's adopted this persona in order to live a normal life in the modern day, but can abandon it at the drop of the hat when she realizes she's around someone who knows how powerful she is.

 She Who Fights Monsters: Her targets may be the monstrous Madame LaLaurie and the ruthless Fiona, but Marie descends to the same depths as they do to get what she wants.
 Showcased most brutally when she imprisons LaLaurie in a similar cage to the one LaLaurie kept her victims in, and uses the same "beauty treatment."
 Except Marie applies it like war paint.

 Sole Survivor: After Hank's attack on her salon, she appears to be the only survivor.
 Subverted when it's discovered that Queenie lived.

 Undying Loyalty: Her lover Bastien?
 The slave who was forced to live with a dead bull's head on top of his?
 Not only did she deliver some serious revenge, but he's still with her, and she still seems to care for him.
 However, it seems that he might also be there to do her dirty work for her.